nodejscn/node-api-cn/esm/experimental_json_modules.md

 still being standardized, and are experimentally supported by including the additional flag `--experimental-json-modules` when running Node.js.

-When the `--experimental-json-modules` flag is included both the `commonjs` and `module` mode will use the new experimental JSON loader.
-The imported JSON only exposes a `default`, there is no support for named exports.
-A cache entry is created in the CommonJS cache, to avoid duplication.
-The same object will be returned in CommonJS if the JSON module has already been imported from the same path.
+When the `--experimental-json-modules` flag is included, both the `commonjs` and `module` mode use the new experimental JSON loader.
+The imported JSON only exposes a `default`.
+There is no support for named exports.
+A cache entry is created in the CommonJS cache to avoid duplication.
+The same object is returned in CommonJS if the JSON module has already been imported from the same path.